Haizlbliek/Monarch/README.md

-# Glitch Autocompletions
+# Monarch
-A buggy chrome extension for glitch.com autocompletions
+A buggy chrome extension for adding tweaks and autocompletions to the [Glitch](glitch.com) editor

 ## How to use
 1. Download this project into a directory (not .zip)